 Like it or not, this is the next normal in customer experience.
 This also means that marketing departments now have the special responsibility to step up.
 Old tactics are no longer effective.
 There are ways, however, and marketers need to start implementing them as soon as possible for businesses to stay afloat.

 In its Reimagining Marketing in the Next Normal report series, McKinsey came up with four key enablers to help marketers:

 - Organizational design and culture

 - Better talent management

 - Data and technology

-In our case, we’re particularly interested in the role of data and technology in improving marketing operations.
-Essentially, the key idea is that companies need to get a 360-degree customer data to enable seamless customer journey.
+In our case, we’re interested in the role of data and technology in improving marketing operations.
+The idea is that companies need to get a 360-degree view on customer data to enable a better customer journey.

 Modern BI tools may come as a solution.
 Near real-time reporting and AI capabilities are ideal to capture the ongoing consumer insights and focus on identifying changing behaviors to get a full picture of the shifting consumer decision journey.

-BI can provide real-time numbers, decode consumer attitudes on social media channels using AI capabilities, and even attempt to show future via predictive analytics.
+BI can provide real-time numbers, decode consumer attitudes on social media, and show future trends.
 In addition, BI can provide a more granular analyses of data, especially big data.
-When organized and structured well, this data can turn into insights and subsequently lead to new ideas how to refine marketing messages, product offerings, and conduct better sales.
+This data can turn into insights, which could help to refine marketing messages, product offerings, and get better sales.

-The old days when companies could use past months (sometimes even last year) reporting, conduct high-level consumer attitude surveys once or twice a year are gone.
-To thrive in the new era of rapidly shifting consumer behaviors, companies must keep a close eye on the daily evolution of trends in the consumer behaviors.
+The days when companies used past months reporting and conducted consumer attitude surveys once or twice a year are gone.
+To thrive in the new era, companies must keep a close eye on the daily evolution of trends in the consumer behaviors.